-Updated results of program applications considered at the January and March 2017 meeting of the ARC-PA are available here.
+Updated results of program applications considered at the July and September 2017 meetings of the ARC-PA are available here.

 Accreditation Review Cycle

 A PA Program, once accredited, remains accredited until the program formally terminates its accreditation status or the ARC-PA terminates the program’s accreditation through a formal action.
 Accreditation does not end merely because a certain length of time has elapsed, but continues unless subject to formal termination by either the program or the ARC-PA.
 When the ARC-PA withdraws accreditation, the letter transmitting that decision specifies the date at which the accreditation ceases.

 PA programs typically are subject to comprehensive evaluation on a ten-year cycle.
 Clinical postgraduate PA programs typically are subject to comprehensive evaluation on a six-year cycle; the process for clinical postgraduate programs is in abeyance at present.
 A site visit or any periodic reporting by the program does not affect the accreditation status of a program unless it is accompanied by a formal ARC-PA accreditation action.

 The maximum length of time between comprehensive evaluations for

 - established clinical postgraduate PA programs is 6 years.

 - a PA program completing a period of probation is 8 years.